Why study MBA with Logistics and Supply Chain Management at UWS London?

 Students are required to complete the following three core modules:

-Students undertaking the Logistics and Supply Chain Management Pathway complete the following modules:
+Students undertaking the Logistics and Supply Chain Management Pathway will complete the following modules:

-At the dissertation stage there is an option of either the Strategic Business project or the Developing Professional Practice module which will enable students to work with an employer on a project related to Banking and Finance.
+At the dissertation stage there is an option of either the Strategic Business project or the Developing Professional Practice module which will enable students to work with an employer on a project related to Leadership

 - Strategic Business Project (60 credits)